Pliskovers are the descendants of the shtetl of Pliskov. Located in the Ukraine, not far from Kiev,

 In the early part of the 20th century, the Pliskovers served as a support group, of people with a common background.
 They held social affairs, helped finance each others' businesses in time of need, and, of course, consoled one another in times of mourning.

 Today, the Pliskovers are still going strong.
 Pliskovers are now spread out across the country, but are still headquartered in Pittsburgh.
-A membership of 232 supports the upkeep and maintenance of the cemetery, a newsletter, some annual social events, and even a scholarship endowment.
-Board meetings take place every month at the JCC in Squirrel Hill.
+A membership of about 200 supports the upkeep and maintenance of the cemetery, a newsletter, some annual social events, and even a scholarship endowment.
+Board meetings take place every month at the Imperial House in Squirrel Hill.

 If you have any questions, please contact us.